CytronTechnologies/RisingHF-gateway/README.md

-# The Things Network: iC880a-based gateway
+# The Things Network: RisingHF-based gateway

 Reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the RisingHF 915MHz 8-Channel LoRa concentrator with a Raspberry Pi host.